 What's the best Customer Success solution?

 You don't have to guess.
-G2 Crowd aggregated thousands of data points to rank every platform.
+G2 aggregated thousands of data points to rank every platform.

 Stay up to date with Gainsight

 Thank you for subscribing to exclusive content from Gainsight!

 As a customer success professional, you talk to your customers every day and gather a ton of feedback straight from the frontlines.
 This is real-time, super-rich data.
 It comes directly from the people who use your product—it’s gold!
 But … what happens to it?
 What’s really happening to product feedback?
 I dug into this burning question with customer success (CS) leaders at Pulse 2019.
 Pulse is an amazing forum for learning and sharing CS and product management best practices—we knew it was the ideal place for onsite, in-person research.
 Speaking with CS professionals at Pulse 2019.
 The purpose of this Eigenworks study, done in partnership with Gainsight, is to discover better ways to communicate customer feedback between product and customer success teams.
 So I conducted 14 conversations with customer success professionals, one by one, at a table in the busy Pulse exposition hall.
 I asked interviewees to play out this scenario: “A customer comes to you with some constructive, thoughtful feedback for how your product can be improved.
 What happens?
 Take me through the process.”
 The conversations were energetic—some people even called them therapeutic!
 It didn’t take long before a clear theme emerged.
 I heard things like: “Right now it seems like […]